-- (1) During the stay at home period, a person must not enter a premises (at which they do not ordinarily reside or temporarily reside) in Metropolitan Melbourne. - Note: subclause (1) does not apply to a care facility.
-Any regulation of access and visits to care facilities is contained in the Care Facilities Directions. - (2) During the stay at home period, an ordinary resident of Metropolitan Melbourne or a temporary resident of Metropolitan Melbourne must not permit another person to enter the premises at which they ordinarily reside or temporarily reside (whether or not entering any building on the premises). - (3) Subclauses (1) and (2) do not prevent any person entering the premises: - (a) if the person also ordinarily resides at the premises; or - (b) if it is necessary for the person to enter the premises for one or more of the purposes specified in: - (i) clause 6(1) (necessary goods or services); or

-(ii) clause 7(1) (care or other compassionate reasons), subparagraphs (a), (b)(i)-(iii), (c), (f), (g), (i), (j), (l) or (n); or
+- (1) During the stay at home period, a person must not enter a premises (at which they do not ordinarily reside or temporarily reside) in the Restricted Area. - Note: subclause (1) does not apply to a care facility.
+Any regulation of access and visits to care facilities is contained in the Care Facilities Directions. - (2) During the stay at home period, an ordinary resident of the Restricted Area or a temporary resident of the Restricted Area must not permit another person to enter the premises at which they ordinarily reside or temporarily reside (whether or not entering any building on the premises). - (3) Subclauses (1) and (2) do not prevent any person entering the premises: - (a) if the person also ordinarily resides at the premises; or - (b) if it is necessary for the person to enter the premises for one or more of the purposes specified in: - (i) clause 6(1) (necessary goods or services); or - (ii) clause 7(1)(a), (b)(i)-(ii), (c), (f), (g), (i), (j), (l) or (n) (care or other compassionate reasons), or clause 7A (care or compassionate reasons: child minding); or